Macro-econ/Lyn-Alden/README.md

 ## 7. The Deflationary Environment
 - **Lesson:** Despite inflationary efforts, deflationary forces such as low money velocity, aging populations, and technological deflation may limit the long-term impact of these policies on consumer price inflation.
 - **Example:** The combination of rising productivity and low consumer demand kept inflation in check during the 2010s, even with repeated rounds of QE.

-# Key Lessons from "How Quantitative Easing and MMT Cause Inflation"
+# "How Quantitative Easing and MMT Cause Inflation"

 ## 1. Quantitative Easing (QE) Explained
 - **Lesson:** QE occurs when central banks create new money to purchase government bonds or securities, injecting liquidity into the financial system.